 Big, bakery style chocolate chunk cookies with thin, crispy edges, chewy middles.
 Bits and chunks of chocolate in every bite, plus a secret ingredient that makes them extra delicious.

-Whole Foods and a local cafe both make really great, very very similar, chocolate chunk cookies.
-They’re about twice the size of my palm, have crispy edges, use quality chocolate and then… there’s something about the cookie itself which makes it taste so… GOOD.
+Whole Foods and a local cafe both make really great, very similar, chocolate chunk cookies.
+They’re about twice the size of my palm, have crispy edges, use quality chocolate and then… there’s something about the cookie itself which makes it taste so… good.
 In the WF’ case, I first thought it was the ‘sweet cream’ , but I quickly realized that’s just marketing talk for, well, butter.
 I knew it wasn’t the brown butter that was setting them apart because we’ve all done that.
 The local cafe’s is very, very similar but doesn’t do brown butter.
 I examined the ingredients listed on both to figure this out, got nowhere, made some other cookies based on this popular recipe, knew it wasn’t what I was after, then experimented with what I thought the bakeries were doing differently.
 And… magic (eventually, lol).

 First, they are bigger!
 The texture almost always has some crispiness to it, especially at the sides.
 Sometimes throughout the whole cookie but usually you get some chew in the center.
 There’s always a mix of brown and granulated sugar just like in the original ccc – that’s for sure.